Michelle Greenier Bufton

 The British Computer Society Logo in british racing green

+Thank you so much for your time.
 Please do contact me with any questions you may have or just to connect further.
 You can reach me via email or Linkedin.

 Made with Carrd.co with magic from ♥️ WikiCommons 1, 2, 3, UoC Berkeley,